Library Cards and Account Information

 Consumer Reports – ConsumerReports.org is the sister product of the Consumer Reports print magazine–both are published by Consumers Union, an independent nonprofit testing and information organization that provides overviews, ratings, and recommendations.
 Enter your library barcode when prompted for Patron ID

-JobNow – an interactive resume and interview online coaching/career advice resource to help guide patrons through the necessary tasks of looking for and finding a job.
+JobNow – An interactive resume and interview online coaching/career advice resource to help guide patrons through the necessary tasks of looking for and finding a job.
 Job coaches are available to help patrons with any and all job search-related questions

 Can I access digital materials from the online catalog?

-Most digital media can be viewed through a search of the online catalog.
+Some digital media can be viewed through a search of the online catalog.
 A general search will bring up all formats that a particular title is available in.
 If you want to search for a specific format you can narrow the search by limiting the format:

 Access the online catalog and click GO at the right of the search box